r509/r509-validity-redis/README.md

     R509::Validity::VALID
     R509::Validity::REVOKED

-The "revocation_response" field can be one of:
+The "revocation_reason" field can be one of:

     I don't know, we should probably find out